p-ranav/structopt/README.md

 ### Enum Class Arguments

 Thanks to [magic_enum](https://github.com/Neargye/magic_enum), `structopt` supports enum classes.
-You can use an enum class directly and pass values with matching names:
+You can use an enum classes to ask the user to provide a value given a choice of values, restricting the possible set of allowed input arguments.

 ```cpp
 struct StyleOptions {